Probabilistic Matching of Real and Generated Data Statistics in Generative Adversarial Networks

 under the condition that the discriminator is Lipschitz continuous.
 Rather crudely, this is enforced by clipping the weights of the discriminator.
 In the end, the terms in \eqref{eq:LDG} are approximated as expectations over minibatches.

 With this loss function, the discriminator can be interpreted as a critic that assigns scores to both true and generated samples.
-These scores are not constrained to any specific range and there is no need to keep the discriminator from outperforming the generator.
-Hence, the critic can be trained for multiple steps in each iteration, in turn yielding more informative gradients for the generator.
-The advantages of the WGAN include improved learning stability as well as meaningful loss curves \citep{Gui2021}.
+These scores are not constrained to any specific range and can therefore give meaningful feedback to the generator also when the discriminator is outperforming.
+Advantages of the WGAN include improved learning stability as well as meaningful loss curves \citep{Gui2021}.